1-off/web-300-notes/2/WEB-300: Atmail Mail Server Appliance: from XSS to RCE.md

 # WEB-300: Atmail eMail Server Appliance: from XSS to RCE
 The idea is mailservers can be vulnerable to xss, if you send a payload in the date or subject or body as form of iframe or javascript, you canexploit the vulnerability.
 Note: 99% of the world use about 4 main mail platforms, with gmail and outlook and yahoo basically accounting for over 90% and protonmail 8%.
 So, everything explained here is mostly theoretical.
 All mail servers won't accept iframe and the fields are sanitized.
-So, the only trick you have is still to trick people out of the mail through links.

 # session hijacking
 ```javascript